Leximation

 Remember me [?]

-WinHelp, introduced with Windows 3.1, is fast becoming obsolete.
-With the introduction of Windows Vista in 2007, WinHelp is no longer supported natively, so any application that plans to be installed on Windows Vista should not use WinHelp as its Help delivery format.
-However, if you need online Help for an older operating system or have a specific reason to use WinHelp, it may still be a valid choice for some situations.
+WinHelp, introduced with Windows 3.1, has essentially become obsolete.
+With the introduction of Windows Vista in 2007, WinHelp was no longer supported natively, so any application installed on Windows Vista or later should not use WinHelp as its Help delivery format.
+However, if you need online Help for an older operating system or have a specific reason to use WinHelp, it may still be a valid choice for some (rare) situations.

 Both HTML Help and WinHelp have scripting and macro languages that extend their functionality and provide a level of interactivity (and intelligence) with users.
 Both Help systems can also be extended with Visual Basic and MFC (C++) plug-ins to provide almost unlimited functionality.

-A popular alternative to these compiled Help systems is to provide loose HTML files that are accessed through other HTML files which represent a TOC and Index.
-This is often generically called webhelp, although this term was actually trademarked by eHelp (the original creator of RoboHelp, which was recently purchased by Adobe).
+A popular alternative to these compiled Help systems is to provide loose HTML files that are accessed through some type of navigation interface (typically a TOC, Index, and Search).
+This is often generically called webhelp, although this term was actually trademarked by eHelp (the original creator of RoboHelp, which was later purchased by Adobe).
 There are numerous advantages to developing this type of Help system often the main one being that it can be platform independent.
 This type of a Help system can be installed locally, on the user's computer, or on a web server, and accessed over the Internet or an intranet.
 Most of the popular Help authoring tools offer their own version of "WebHelp," which, depending on the tool can be easily customized for your needs.
 Depending on your needs, there can be many challenges to setting up this type of Help system and integrating it with your application.

 Leximation has considerable experience in customizing and developing HTML-based Help systems, and can help to get you headed in the right direction.
 We also have experience in developing custom "containers" or interfaces to HTML-based Help systems, from stand-alone to embedded Help systems that are locally installed or accessed over the Internet.
 We can also help you to select an appropriate search tool for your Help system (or website), or can develop a custom search utility built to your specifications.